 Although the weather is often quite good during the summer months in Amsterdam, it is pretty unpredictable and during the long Dutch winters, rainy days are extremely common.
 Don’t despair though!
 If you’re not keen to get wet, there are plenty of great things to do when it rains in Amsterdam.
 Here are some of our favourites!

 Just because it’s raining that’s no reason not to get out on a boat and enjoy a crazy booze cruise!
-Getting soaked to the skin isn’t much fun but there’s no need to worry – we're prepared for the weather come rain or shine!
+Getting soaked to the skin isn’t much fun but there’s no need to worry – we’re prepared for the weather come rain or shine!
 Our boats have covers for bad weather and heated cushions, blankets and enough booze to (almost) sink a ship so you’ll be kept warm and cosy.
+Are you visiting during December or Januari?
+Then you are lucky enough to experience the yearly Amsterdam light festival.

 For more info about our Booze cruises and party boats in Amsterdam, click here!